 2. Read and understand the manufacturer’s instructions beforehand.
 Always learn the basic and safety regulations of these kinds of equipment before using them.

 3. Make sure to use and construct a tree stand in the day time instead of doing it in the night.

 4. An experienced hunter will always take his time while choosing a tree to install the stand.
 It will be a bad choice to just go for it.
 The tree must be wide and strong enough to bear your weight.

 5. When you are going to climb up the stand, do not forget to wear full-body harness or fall-arrest system.
 Bring your phone and the first aid kit in case you need them for an emergency.

 The hang-on stands require some belts and chains to haul them to the tree.
 Hang-on tree stands are the most versatile stands which also need separate climbing aids.
 These aids may be segmented ladders or climbing sticks.
 The hang-on stand should be fixed on pre scouted trees in advance to help them chase the game and change the positions.

 What should you carry with you in a stand?

-Mobile phones, flashlights, batteries and first aid kit are the essentials that you need on an elevated stand. always use a haul line to bring up the bows and arrows instead of carrying them up the tree as you climb.
+Mobile phones, flashlights, batteries and first aid kit are the essentials that you need on an elevated stand. always use a haul line to bring up the crossbow and arrows instead of carrying them up the tree as you climb.

 What is the first action that should be taken if you fall from an elevated stand?

-Some causes of fall from a stand are incorrect placement or posture while climbing up the tree, or the use of damaged equipment.
+Some causes of falls from a stand are incorrect placement or posture while climbing up the tree, or the use of damaged equipment.
 The first thing you need to do if you fall from a stand is assess and analyze the situation.
 Take a deep breath and do not panic.
 Call 911 for help if you have phone with you.
 Try to climb back on to the stand and if you are not able to do that, use suspension relief strap to keep a standing posture.
-If cannot do this much too, keep your loegs moving to keep the blood flowing.
+If cannot do this much too, keep your legs moving to keep the blood flowing.